rithkott/NYU-class-scheduler/README.md

   - I never got around to adding campus filtering or integrating it with a Rate my Professor API as I had planned

-If anyone wants to continue my work and adapt this code to a different API or take inspiration from the scheduling algorithm feel free to do so.
+If anyone wants to take inspiration from my work and adapts this code to a different API or uses my scheduling algorithm feel free to do so.

-Please shoot me an email or Instagram DM if you do because I would be interested to see it.
-Contact Info is in my profile.
+Please send me an email or LinkedIn DM if you do because I would be interested to see it.
+My contact info is in my profile.